JDBC Connectivity: Connecting Colrows to Your BI & AI Stack

 jdbc:colrows://api.colrows.com/v1?workspace=acme&persona=regional_analyst

-Authentication is via API key passed as the JDBC password (the username is ignored).
+Authentication is via API key passed as the JDBC password.
+The username field is ignored.
 Example for DBeaver:

 URL: jdbc:colrows://api.colrows.com/v1?workspace=acme